TREEcg/specification/specs/1-discovery.md

 # Discovery and source selection# {#hypermedia}

-TREE tackles discovery on three levels: i) interface discovery, ii) view discovery, and iii) dataset discovery.
+TREE tackles discovery and source selection on three levels: i) interface discovery, ii) view discovery, and iii) dataset discovery.
 Interface discovery discovers what collection the current page is part of, and discovers what the next possible HTTP requests are through relations and search forms.
 One dataset can have multiple views that can be published across different servers, selecting one for a certain use case is part of the view discovery.
 Dataset discovery is then selecting a <code>tree:Collection</code> of interest.